 Everything is just a buck, you say.
 How can you possibly go wrong?

 Unfortunately, with that mindset, you might find yourself going way overboard with your spending.
-Before you set out for the dollar store, create a physical or mental list of what you need to purchase.
+Therefore, before you set out for the dollar store, create a physical or mental list of what you need to purchase.
 Don’t just browse, or buy for the sake of buying.

 Love to throw just-for-fun products into your cart?
 The dollar store is a great place to do that, so exercise caution.
 You don’t want to blow tens of dollars on stuff you don’t really need and might never use.
 Establish a limit of how many of those items you can pick up on your trip before you set out.
 If you always find yourself pushing your self-imposed limit, only shop with cash so you’re forced to stick to your budget.